recent

 Teaching

-In Fall 2024, I am teaching a new graduate seminar with Karl Appuhn.
-“Now and Then” compares early modern and modern treatments of related themes in European history.
+In Fall 2024, I taught a graduate seminar with my colleague Karl Appuhn.
+Now and Then compared early modern and modern treatments of common themes in European history.
 Are animals historical?
 Is sight?
 Is there a relationship between gossip in sixteenth-century Switzerland and twentieth-century England?
-How have historians of humanists and toilets turned misfits into the foundations of their work?
-What is gained by asking such questions across conventional periodizations?
+What can the historian gain gained by asking these and other questions across conventional periodizations?

 Award